ray-project/ray/doc/source/ray-core/placement-group.rst

   When specifying bundles,

-  - "CPU" will correspond with `num_cpus` as used in `ray.remote`
+  - "CPU" corresponds with `num_cpus` as used in `ray.remote`
-  - "GPU" will correspond with `num_gpus` as used in `ray.remote`
+  - "GPU" corresponds with `num_gpus` as used in `ray.remote`
-  - Other resources will correspond with `resources` as used in `ray.remote`.
+  - Other resources correspond with `resources` as used in `ray.remote`.

 Once the placement group reserves resources, original resources are unavailable until the placement group is removed.
-For example:

   .. tabbed:: Python